Electronic Data Processing Test (EDPT)

 Do not expect to be able to answer all the questions on the test.
 A quick look at the number of questions and time allowed shows that one has only about 45 seconds per question and many of the word problems require at least that much time just reading and deciphering what information is necessary, then putting the data into a workable problem.

-I am not sure what scores are needed for other services, but in the Air Force, a score of 71 is needed for the AFSC of computer programming (3C0X2) and 57 for Technical Applications Specialist (9S100).
+It is recommended to answer all the easier questions first, then (time permitting), go back and start working on the harder ones.In the Air Force, a score of 71 is needed for the AFSC of computer programming (3D0X2) and 57 for Technical Applications Specialist (9S100).
 The test has nothing to do with either job at first glance, but what it does accomplish is determine one's ability to think logically.
-All four parts of the test require the testee to think logically and that is essentially what computer programming is.
+All four parts of the test require the recruit to think logically and that is essentially what computer programming is.